 Amon was formed in 1987.
 Influenced by Slayer, Deicide rose to the peak of the Florida death metal movement, while seeming genuine in its Satanic beliefs in contrast to many of its contemporaries.
 The band has attracted as much notoriety for its stunts as for its speedy death metal.
 Amon: Feasting... is a compilation of Deicide's two demos.

 A vicious front growler who burns a cross in his forehead, dreams of dying before 33 (Jesus' death age - too late now), entering a suicide pact and suggests he kills animals occasionally is bound to attract fans and detractors and so has Deicide.
 An animal militia reportedly, organized a bombing in Stockholm, Sweden.
-Other anecdotes include Benton's aversion to sitting next to a nun on an aeroplane, getting into an argument with King Diamond over whose Satanism is superior, not touring Germany due to bad experience with catering, criticizing a promoter for having 'Messiah' open for the band and demanding Cathedral switch spots with the band because too many fans leave after witnessing the first five bands during European festivals. glen Benton had also auditioned for Nasty Savage in 1986.
+Other anecdotes include Benton's aversion to sitting next to a nun on an aeroplane, getting into an argument with King Diamond over whose Satanism is superior, not touring Germany due to bad experience with catering, criticizing a promoter for having 'Messiah' open for the band and demanding Cathedral switch spots with the band because too many fans leave after witnessing the first five bands during European festivals.
+Glen Benton had also auditioned for Nasty Savage in 1986.
+With help from Cannibal Corpse the band had relocated to Buffalo for a few months in 1990.
 Deicide's music has remained consistent over the years and not resorted to stylistic commercialism.
 Up until 2001 Deicide was the sole remaining metal band on the Roadrunner Records stable.
 In 2002 the band announced that future releases will be issued independently and Glen Benton took over the vocal spot with Vital Remains for the studio recordings of the latter's latest album.
 A European tour was announced for 2002 featuring openers Centinex, Behemoth, Antaeus, Destroyer 666 and Diabolic.
 The European agent shortens the list to Deicide, however, as local promoters were supposedly not willing to book six bands.
 Deicide signed to Earache late in 2002 despite past announcements that the band will remain independent.
 Deicide started 2003 by touring the USA with Amon Amarth.
 Deicide and Amon Amarth cancelled a scheduled show in Denver during this tour because of the long drive from Seattle and adverse weather conditions.
 Eric Hoffmann and a roadie named as Benjamin T. Boynton (an anagram for Benton?) were reportedly arrested upon leaving Canada for the US in October, 2003 for carrying weapons, narcotics and steroids.
 The band's Detroit show was cancelled.
 The band later cancelled a Montreal show ostensibly due to a broken down van.

 The band's debut for Earache, Scars Of The Crucifix, was recorded at Morrisound Studio in Tampa with producer Neil Kernon.
 The band shot its first music video in early 2004.
 The clip was for the title track to the new album Scars Of The Crucifix.
 The band also hit the road next with Morbid Angel and others.
 Later that year, it was known that the band was no longer part of a tour with Superjoint Ritual after several shows.
 Schedule and money problems supposedly caused the parting.
 A spring of 2004 romp through Europe was also cut short when the band announced itself dissatisfied with the Metalysee tour agency and cut short its dates.
 The band toured Europe that summer courtesy of another booking agent and later re-signed with Earache Records.